Kingxukai/linux/Documentation/gpu/vc4.rst

 Display Hardware Handling
 =========================

-This section covers everything related to the display hardware including the mode setting infrastructure, plane, sprite and cursor handling and display, output probing and related topics.
+This section covers everything related to the woke display hardware including the mode setting infrastructure, plane, sprite and cursor handling and display, output probing and related topics.